FederatedAI/FATE/examples/README.rst

 We suggest that user use example-runner tool `FATE-Test <../python/fate_test/README.rst>`__.

-Also, for the ease of submitting conf/dsl, we suggest that user install flow-client `FATE-Test <../python/fate_client/README.rst>`__.
+Also, for the ease of submitting conf/dsl, we suggest that user install flow-client `FATE-Client <../python/fate_client/README.rst>`__.

 To quickly start model training and predictions using dsl & pipeline, you are welcomed to refer to：